Hunting from a boat

 - when operating in unfamiliar waters;

-You should always carry enough PFDs for each person in the boat.
-Also, make sure that you maintain your PFDs in full working order.
+You should always carry enough PFDs for each person in the boat and make sure that you maintain your PFDs in full working order.

-Many duck hunters are under the false impression that life jackets hinder your ability to hunt.
-However, there are several styles of lifejackets on the market that can be comfortably worn under camouflage gear when hunting.
-Some US manufacturers also make camouflage veststyle life jackets that are specifically designed for duck hunters.
-Contact your local boating store for more information on life jackets and PFDs.
+Some duck hunters are under the false impression that life jackets hinder thier ability to hunt.
+There are several styles of lifejackets on the market that can be comfortably worn under camouflage gear when hunting.
+Some US manufacturers also make camouflage vest-style life jackets that are specifically designed for duck hunters.
+Contact your local boating or hunting store for more information on life jackets and PFDs.

 Always hunt with a companion.
-Not only does hunting with a companion make hunting more enjoyable, it means you have another set of eyes to watch weather conditions and it means you have someone to either help you or go for help if something goes wrong.
+Not only does hunting with a companion make hunting more enjoyable, it means you have another set of eyes to watch weather conditions and someone to either help you or go get help if something goes wrong.

 Know what you are going to do if you or someone else falls in.
-It is essential that you have some idea of how you are going to react.
+It's essential that you have some idea of how you are going to react.
 A game plan may save you precious time to do something that may save you or a hunting companion.

-Every time you go hunting from a boat, you should think about the various situations that may occur.
-Where can I get of the water?
+Every time you go hunting from a boat, you should think about the various situations that may occur and ask yourself questions like: Where can I get of the water?
 What will my friends do if I fall in?
 What can I throw to my companion if they fall in?
 Be mentally prepared.
 It could save your life or that of a hunting companion.

 If you are in a boat with another hunter, it is important to agree on zones of fire and stick to these zones.
 One way might be for the hunter in the back of the boat to face the rear and only shoot at birds approaching the boat from behind.
 The hunter in the front should face forward and only fire at birds approaching from the front.
 Never stand in a boat, punt or canoe to take a shot.
 You may fall in or capsize the vessel.